ULL-prompt-engineering/langchain-mini/README.md

 ***********
 ```

-The **Thought** `I need to change the expression` is right and is a the consequence of the returned value
+The **Thought** field `I need to change the expression` is right and it is a the consequence of the returned value
 `Please reformulate the expression.
 The calculator tool has failed ...`
 inside the `catch` in the [calculator](/index.mjs#L32-L41) function code: